 By Jessica Schmit from Uprooted traveler

-The museum consists of several sites in both Santa Fe and Abiquiú- at the Santa Fe location, you can explore the museum’s collection that includes over 1,200 pieces of art and objects from the artist’s life, including her iconic skull and flower paintings to the lesser-known renderings of rocks, trees, and other organic matters.
+The museum consists of several sites in both Santa Fe and Abiquiú- at the Santa Fe location, you can explore the museum’s collection, which includes over 1,200 pieces of art and objects from the artist’s life, including her iconic skull and flower paintings to the lesser-known renderings of rocks, trees, and other organic matters.

 Bandelier National Monument